 The next Cowes Small Ships Race will be on the 3rd October 2015.
 Entry forms are available here.
 Entry is now open.

 The first Cowes Small Ships Race happened in 2004 and it has become a very popular event in the Sail Training calendar since.
 Entries usually number around 25 vessels for the event which now takes place on the first Saturday of October every year.
 Sail Training vessels aren't the only ones taking part: teams have been entered from the MCA, the Army, and from the 'Captain's Daughters', an informal group that usually volunteer as watchleaders with various Sail Training organisations.
 The only rule to take part is that half of the crew need to be under 25.

 Participating boats gather in Cowes on Friday afternoon, with a race on the Saturday and prize giving on Saturday evening.
 For more details please contact ASTO or check the links on the left.

 A Small Ships Race is planned from Dartmouth to Gosport in August 2016 with generous assistance from the Royal Dart Yacht Club and Gosport Marine Scene.

 Please put this exciting event in your diaries and check here nearer the time for entry details.

 In Dartmouth, the event will celebrate the 150th anniversary of the Royal Dart Yacht Club.
-Provisional dates for the event:
+Confirmed dates for the event:

 Saturday 20th August – Fleet gathers in Dartmouth

 Sunday 21st August – crew training, possible practice race, shorebased fun and games, crew barbecue and Skippers briefing